 Start your computer now.
 Does it successfully boot to the desktop?
 If not, try the last fix.

-Fix 6 – Reinstall Windows
+Fix 6 – Repair your Windows computer

 Bonus tip: Update your device drivers